How to Combat Distracted Driving in Charlotte

 Distracted driving continues to be a serious problem in Charlotte and throughout the United States.
 It is often responsible for life-threatening injuries and fatalities, making it important to prevent as much as possible.

-If you’ve been hurt in an accident that was caused by a distracted driver, it is in your best interest to consult our experienced Charlotte car accident lawyers at Randall & Stump, PLLC.
+If you’ve been hurt in an accident that was caused by a distracted driver, it is in your best interest to consult our experienced Charlotte car accident lawyers at Randall & Stump, Criminal Defense Attorneys.
 We may be able to help you secure fair and full compensation for your medical bills, lost wages, and other damages.
 Contact us today at (980) 237-4579 to schedule a free consultation of your case.

 Tips on Preventing Distracted Driving